What is Bramble? (Blackberry bush)

 Bramble control methods depend on what sort of Blackberry bush problem you have; if you have brambles growing through shrubs and/or perennials then a herbicidal strategy may be difficult, so the only option is to dig out the bramble root.
 This could mean lifting your garden plants to get at, and dig out the bramble roots and then replanting the plants.

-If you work and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the chemical way could be done in a weekend.
+If you work and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the weedkiller method could be carried out over a weekend.

 If you have a large garden taken over by brambles and not in to much of a rush, try clearing one section at a time by covering the area with a heavy grade weed suppressing membrane.
 This won't kill off the roots but it will make digging up the roots a lot easier.